UniqueTee/SimpleWallet/README.md

 Version: 1.0

 ## About

 Math SimpleWallet API is the protocol for connecting native blockchain game mobile app to MathWallet.

-It supports multiple chains including Ethereum, Tron, etc.
+It supports multiple blockchains including Ethereum, Tron, etc.

 ## API